-There are few trees that have such a long recorded history as the Oak.
+There are few trees that have the long and storied history of oaks.
 And it’s no wonder, considering that oaks are one of the longest living trees in the Northern Hemisphere.
 Astonishingly, the “Major Oak” growing in Sherwood forest in Nottinghamshire, England is touted to be between 800 and 1000 years old!
-There is a long standing tradition that Robin Hood actually used the tree as a hiding place while on the run from the Sheriff of Nottingham!
+There is a long-standing tradition that Robin Hood actually used the tree as a hiding place while on the run from the Sheriff of Nottingham!
 Isn’t that cool?
 Yes it is!
+Just think – if you were to plant an English oak today on Nantucket, it could potentially be the last tree standing when the Atlantic swallows the island back up.

 Most oaks prefer slightly acidic, evenly moist, average soil.
-They are not generally fast growing, but eventually can become very large.
-The species following are all considered large trees when mature, and are often planted in parks and larger landscapes off island.
+They are not generally fast growing but eventually can become very large with wide spreading branches that descend under their own weight to lay on the ground.
+The species following are all considered large trees when mature and are often planted in parks and larger landscapes off island.
 Luckily, as with many trees, there are cultivars that will fit into smaller gardens.
-Upright cultivars like ‘Fastigiata’ and Regal Prince (r) are equally hardy and perform well on Nantucket
+Upright cultivars like ‘Fastigiata’ and Regal Prince (r) are equally hardy and perform well on Nantucket.
+I’ll highlight a few below:

 English Oak, Quercus robur, is also a broad tree with a height and spread of 40 to 60 feet on the mainland.
 The canopy is broad and rounded.
 The dark blue/green leaves of English Oak have a typical Oak-shape, with rounded lobes.